 How to use Wrike for project planning

-Wrike offers a range of powerful features and templates to help you plan and execute your projects more efficiently.
-With Wrike, you can create a project plan that covers all the essential aspects of your project.
+Curious about how to write a project plan with Wrike?
+Check out our project management software, which offers a range of powerful features and templates to help you plan and execute your projects more efficiently.
+With Wrike, you can create a solid project plan that covers all the essential aspects of your project.

-Wrike’s pre-built project scheduling template provides a customizable framework for creating a project schedule.
-This template helps you set realistic timelines, identify potential risks, and assign tasks to team members, so you can create a clear, actionable project plan that helps your team stay on track and ensure on-schedule delivery.
+Wrike’s project scheduling template provides a customizable framework for creating a project schedule.
+This template helps you set realistic timelines, identify potential risks, and assign tasks to team members, so you can create a clear, detailed project plan that helps your team stay on track and ensure on-schedule delivery.